gnosis/pm-scripts/README.md

 ### How to run the SDK
+Before to get started make sure you hold enough balance on your account or transactions could fail.

 The main SDK entry point is the lib/main.js file.
 The two main options are *deploy* and *resolve*:
 `node lib/main.js deploy`